crysthianzaar/FlaskSerialIO/README.md

-# FlaskSerialSensor
+# FlaskSerialIO

-FlaskSerialSensor is a simple example application that combines Flask for web rendering and Socket.IO for real-time communication.
-The application simulates a luminosity sensor reading from a serial port and updates the web page dynamically based on the received data.
+FlaskSerialIO is a simple lib that combines Flask for web rendering and Socket.IO for real-time communication.
+The lib read a sensor from a serial port and updates the web page dynamically based on the received data.

 ## Installation